mstksg/inCode/copy/entries/dependent-haskell-1.md

 constraint (that the recursive call to `randomNet` uses).

-This is a common pattern in dependent Haskell: "building up" a value-level singleton *structure* from a type that we want (often done through typeclasses like `KnownNats`) and then inductively piggybacking on that structure's constructors to build the thing you *really* want (called "elimination").
+This is a common pattern in dependent Haskell: "building up" a value-level singleton *structure* from a type that we want (either explicitly passed in, or provided through a typeclass like `KnownNats`) and then inductively piggybacking on that structure's constructors to build the thing you *really* want (called "elimination").
 Here, we use `KnownNats hs` to build our `NatList hs` structure, and use/"eliminate" that structure to create our `Network i hs o`.

 Along the way, the singletons and the typeclasses and the types play an intricate dance.  `randomWeights` needed a `KnownNat` constraint.
 Where did it